sunny/edith/README.markdown

 They will then be shown using the HTML representation through Markdown instead.
 This is what is used on [edit.sunfox.org](https://edit.sunfox.org/)'s homepage.

-To deactivate the creation of new pages, simply make the  `data` directory itself non-writeable.
+To deactivate the creation of new pages, make the `data` directory itself non-writeable.

 #### URLs